-It can feel as if there are lots of decisions to make when you’re a parent.
-And the decision about childcare isn’t easy.
+Deciding on childcare is often a complex decision.
 You know what’s best for your child, so trust yourself, but be open to ideas you hadn’t thought of too.

-Either way, you’ll first have to decide whether to take up childcare, then which type of childcare is best, then choose which childcare provider to try.
+Either way, you’ll first have to decide whether to take up childcare, then which type of childcare is best and which childcare provider to try.

 There is a lot to think about, but it doesn’t have to be a final decision.
-You can visit more than one, and there will often be a settling-in or trial period to give you a chance to get used to each other.
+You can visit more than one provider, and there will often be a settling-in or trial period to give you a chance to get used to each other.